Our Story

 We are builders of Nova Scotia coppice wood yurts, inspired by the traditional Kyrgyz and Mongolian style yurts.
 We build our yurts using traditional techniques, making each one a unique work of art.

 As non-indigenous individuals, we approach crafting yurts and working with other structures such as tipis and stretch tents with profound respect for the cultures that have nurtured these forms for generations.
-Our love for these incredible dwellings stems from their practical brilliance and the profound sense of spiritual connection they evoke when we're inside.
+Our love for these dwellings stems from their practical brilliance and the sense of spiritual connection they evoke when we're inside.
 Their surprising strength, durability, and the natural and sustainable way they are created is a testament to their ingenuity.

 Find out More!